-If all the qualifications are met, the attack may be made by taking the following steps:

-- 1. ROLL BROADSIDE DICE: Roll a number of dice equal to the ship's Broadside value (reduced by 1 for each point of Fatigue the firing ship has).
+If all the qualifications are met, the attack may be made by taking the following steps: 1.
+ROLL BROADSIDE DICE Roll a number of dice equal to the ship's Broadside value (reduced by 1 for each point of Fatigue the firing ship has).
 Unlike other attacks, Fatigue never reduces a ship's Broadside Value to less than the ship's Crew Value.
-The range of the attack will determine which results score hits: - " At Cannon Shot, and results score hits. - " At Musket Shot, /, , and results score hits. - " At Pistol Shot, / , / , and 🕱 results score hits. - 2.
-Re-roll: Players will sometimes be able to re-roll dice by using Skill Value, Fortune Points, and special rules.
-All re-rolls on the attack are taken during this step. - 3.
-Apply Fatigue: If at least 1 hit was scored, the target ship takes a point of Fatigue. - 4.
-Inflict Damage: Compare the number of hits scored against the target ship's Fortitude.
+The range of the attack will determine which results score hits: • At Cannon Shot, 🐨 and 🕱 results score hits.

+• At Musket Shot, -, 🖛, and 🕱 results score hits.

+• At Pistol Shot, -, -, , and 🕱 results score hits.

+2. RE-ROLL Players will sometimes be able to re-roll dice by using Skill Value, Fortune Points, and special rules.
+All re-rolls on the attack are taken during this step.
+3. APPLY FATIGUE If at least 1 hit was scored, the target ship takes a point of Fatigue.
+4. INFLICT DAMAGE Compare the number of hits scored against the target ship's Fortitude.
 For every number of hits that equal the target ship's Fortitude, it takes 1 point of damage.
 Any remaining hits have no additional effect (FIG.9).

-- 5. Check for Critical Damage: If any of the dice results were a 🕱, the target ship may take Critical Damage.
-To check for Critical Damage, roll an additional die for each 🕱 result.
-If any 🕱, 🚵, or 🖌 results are rolled, the target ship has taken critical damage.
+5. CHECK FOR CRITICAL DAMAGE If any of the dice results were a X, the target ship may take Critical Damage.
+To check for Critical Damage, roll an additional die for each X result.
+If any X, A, or Y results are rolled, the target ship has taken critical damage.
 Any other results have no further effect.
-Critical Damage effects are as follows: - " If any x results are rolled, a vulnerable part of the ship has been hit causing the target ship to take a point of damage.
+Critical damage effects are as follows: • If any x results are rolled, a vulnerable part of the ship has been hit causing the target ship to take a point of damage.
 If 2 or more x are rolled, the ship immediately becomes Crippled.
-If the ship was already Crippled, it is now Out of Action. - " If any results are rolled, the ship reduces its Sail Setting by 1 (to a minimum of Anchored).
-If 2 or more results are rolled, the ship has lost 1 or more masts.
-The ship takes an Aground token to represent the additional effort required by the crew to get it underway again. - " If any results are rolled, the ship takes an additional point of Fatigue.
+If the ship was already Crippled, it is now Out of Action. • If any a results are rolled, the ship reduces its Sail Setting by 1 (to a minimum of Anchored).
+If 2 or more a results are rolled, the ship has lost 1 or more masts.
+The ship takes an Aground token to represent the additional effort required by the crew to get it underway again. • If any results are rolled, the ship takes an additional point of Fatigue.
 If two or more results are rolled, the ship's helm has been struck!
 The target ship must make a Full Turn using the speed 2 tool in the direction chosen by the opposing player.
 If this move causes a Collision, it is resolved as if the ship moved at speed 2.
 Additionally, if this ship has an admiral or captain card assigned to it, there is a chance they could be hit.
-Roll a die.
-If a result is rolled, the captain or admiral card assigned to that ship is removed from the game. - 6.
-Assign Reload Markers: The ship now takes a Reload marker on every side that it fired from.
+Roll a dice.
+If a or result is rolled, the captain or admiral card assigned to that ship is removed from the game.
+6. Assign Reload Markers The ship now takes a reload marker on any side that it fired from.